Rape: Conviction

 In the United Kingdom, in 1970, there was a 33% rate of conviction, while by 1985 there was a 24% conviction rate for rape trials in the UK; by 2004, the conviction rate reached 5%.
 At that time the government report has expressed documented the year-on-year increase in attrition of reported rape cases, and pledged to address this "justice gap".
 According to Amnesty International, Ireland had the lowest rate of conviction for rape, (1%) among 21 European states, in 2003.
 In America as of 2012, there exists a noticeable discrepancy in conviction rates among women of various ethnic identities; an arrest was made in just 13% of the sexual assaults reported by American Indian women, compared with 35% for black women and 32% for whites.

 In 2024, the University of Cambridge did a study on rape in Japan.
 They found that while Japanese police claim to solve 97% of rape cases, only 5–10% of rape victims report it to police, and police record less than half of reported cases while prosecutors charge about one-third of recorded cases.
 Also for every 1000 rapes in Japan, only 10–20 (1–2%) result in the offender being charged and convicted.

 Judicial bias due to rape myths and preconceived notions about rape is a salient issue in rape conviction, but voir dire intervention may be used to curb such bias.

 Statistics

 International Crime on Statistics and Justice by the United Nations Office on Drugs and Crime (UNODC) find that worldwide, most victims of rape are women and most perpetrators male.
 Rapes against women are rarely reported to the police and the number of female rape victims is significantly underestimated.
 Southern Africa, Oceania, and North America report the highest numbers of rape.

 Most rape is committed by someone the victim knows.
 By contrast, rape committed by strangers is relatively uncommon.
-Statistics reported by the Rape, Abuse & Incest National Network (RAINN) indicate that 7 out of 10 cases of sexual assault involved a perpetrator known to the victim.
+Statistics reported by the Rape, Abuse & Incest National Network (RAINN) in the United States indicate that 7 out of 10 cases of sexual assault involved a perpetrator known to the victim.